 The AQA GCSE course that we have chosen complements what have you learned in Years 7, 8 and 9.

 The course covers both human and physical elements of Geography as well as geographical skills.

-Paper 1 (Living with the physical environment) includes natural hazards such as volcanoes, earthquakes, ecosystems rivers and glacial environments (35%) Paper 2 (Challenges in the human environment) includes urban issues and challenges, changing economic world and resource management (35%) Paper 3 (Geographical Applications: Issue evaluation, Fieldwork and Geographical Skills) (30%) Field Trips (compulsory): Year 10 to the Olympic Park to look at urban regeneration and Year 11 to Epping Forest to undertake a river study.
-We also lead optional international trips for Geography students to exciting geographical destinations.
+Paper 1 (Living with the physical environment) includes natural hazards such as volcanoes, earthquakes, ecosystems, rivers and coastal environments (35%)

+Paper 2 (Challenges in the human environment) includes urban issues and challenges, changing economic world and resource management (35%)

+Paper 3 (Geographical Applications: Issue evaluation, Fieldwork and Geographical Skills) (30%)

+Field Trips: Year 10 day trip to the Olympic Park to look at urban regeneration and Year 11 day trip to Epping Forest to undertake a river study.

+Optional enrichment trip to Iceland: We also lead optional international trips for Geography students to exciting geographical destinations.
 Our next destination is Iceland where our geographers can explore the unique landscape.

 Examination board: AQA Specification Assessment: Written examination - 100%

+History

-History Why study History?
+Why study History?

 The History IGCSE is designed to appeal to a range of students, and help teach a wide variety of skills.
 We have a global focus with topics including: the causes and consequences of the Vietnam War, the rivalry between the Soviet Union and America which led to the Cold War, the rise of Hitler and the Nazi Party and their control of Germany, and changes in medicine in Britain from 1848 up to the formation of the NHS.

 We offer an IGCSE course that allows students to build on the skills they have gained in KS3, while allowing students to study History in greater depth and complexity.
 There are British, European and World components with strong social, political, cultural and economic themes.

-The Edexcel IGCSE History course is designed to deepen and extend students interest and understanding of the past.
+The Edexcel IGCSE History course is designed to deepen and extend students' interest and understanding of the past.
 It provides background knowledge to help students understand the world we live in today.
 It also helps them to think and write logically and relevantly, and to use evidence accurately and critically.

 There are two written examinations.
+Each exam is worth 50% of the overall grade:

+Paper 1

-Each exam is worth 50% of the overall grade: Paper 1 A World divided: Superpower Relations 1948-72 - What caused the Cold War?
+A World divided: Superpower Relations 1948-72 - What caused the Cold War?
 How did it develop?
 How was Detente reached?

 Germany: Development of Dictatorship 1918-45 - How did World War One impact Germany?
 How did Hitler get to power?
 What was life like in Nazi Germany?

+Paper 2

-Paper 2 The Vietnam Conflict 1945-75 - What caused the Vietnam Conflict?
+The Vietnam Conflict 1945-75 - What caused the Vietnam Conflict?
 How did the war impact Vietnam?
 Why did America lose?

 Changes in Medicine 1848-1948 - What were the roles of women in medicine in this period?
 What changes occurred?
 Why was the NHS established?

-In order to enhance students' understanding and skills, we have led trips to Germany and the United States.
+In order to enhance students' understanding and skills, we visit Berlin and offer the Pursuit of History Programme to develop their independent learning, thinking skills and supercurricular knowledge.

 Examination board: Edexcel IGCSE.
 Assessment: Written examination - 100%

 Latin

 Latin was the language spoken and written by the Romans two thousand years ago.

-Why, then, study it now?
+Why study it now, then?